andrewchambers/cc/README.md

 ## Status

+- Currently only x86_64 machines are supported.
+- Currently I run tests on Windows with cygwin, and Arch Linux.
+Any Linux should work.
+- Not much works yet, but this will change.

 It is a work in progress and a hobby project.
 The test suite is the best idea of what currently works, though other features may be partially implemented.